Annual declaration for tax (financial) advisers

 When is your annual declaration due?

-Your annual declaration is due by the anniversary of your registration expiry date.
+Your annual declaration is due before the anniversary of your registration expiry date.
 It is due each year except in the year you renew your registration.
 To check your registration expiry date, visit the TPB Register.

 We will send you an email to inform you when your annual declaration is due.
 It's important that you keep your contact details up to date with us, including your email address.
 You must also ensure your details are correct with ASIC at least two weeks before lodging your annual declaration.